andrew/nesbitt.io/_posts/2025-11-15-package-manager-timeline.md

   - software ecosystems
 ---

-Package managers have transformed how we build, distribute, and consume software.
+Package managers have had a significant impact on how we build, distribute, and consume software.
 This timeline documents the evolution of package management systems across both system-level and language-specific ecosystems, from early archive networks to modern dependency managers.

-Each entry includes a verifiable reference—release notes, announcements, or contemporary news coverage.
 This is a living document—if you know of events that should be included, please reach out on [Mastodon](https://mastodon.social/@andrewnez) or open a pull request on [GitHub](https://github.com/andrew/nesbitt.io/blob/master/_posts/2025-11-15-package-manager-timeline.md).

 <style>
 .timeline-event {